 - Section 1.
 Definition.
-A member of this Commission is any person who has been duly appointed by the BOS as a Commissioner, Alternate or a Committee-only member. - A. Commissioners are appointed by the BOS as full voting members to execute the duties and responsibilities of the Commission. - B. Alternates are appointed by the BOS to serve in place of a full seated unaffiliated consumer (UC) member when the UC member cannot fulfill their Commission duties and responsibilities. - C. Committee-only members are appointed by the BOS to serve as voting members on the Commission's standing committees, according to the committees' processes for selecting Committee-only members. - Section 2.
+A member of this Commission is any person who has been duly appointed by the BOS as a Commissioner or Alternate. - A. Commissioners are appointed by the BOS as full voting members to execute the duties and responsibilities of the Commission. - B. Alternates are appointed by the BOS to serve in place of a full seated unaffiliated consumer (UC) member when the UC member cannot fulfill their Commission duties and responsibilities. - C. Committee-only members are appointed by the Commission to serve as voting members on the Commission's standing committees, according to the committees' processes for selecting Committee-only members.

+Section 2.
 Composition.
 As defined by Los Angeles County Code 3.29.030 (Membership), all members of the Commission shall serve at the pleasure of the BOS.
-The membership shall consist of fifty (50) voting members and one (1) non-voting member.
+The membership shall consist of 32 voting members and one non-voting member from DHSP.
 Members are nominated by the Commission and appointed by the BOS.

-Consistent with the Open Nominations Process, the following recommending entities shall forward candidates to the Commission for membership consideration:
+Consistent with the Open Nominations Process, the following recommending entities may forward candidates to the Commission for membership consideration.